siduction/sidu-manual/data/en/0312-part-gparted_en.md

 + **Edit**

-    *"Edit"* is the 2nd menu item from the left.
+    Edit is the 2nd menu item from the left.
 It shows three grayed out options that are very important and explained below:
     + *"Undo last operations"*,
     + *"Clear all operations"*, and
     + *"Apply all operations"*.

 + **View**

-    The next menu item offers the display options *"Device Information "* and *"Pending Operations "*.
+    The next menu item offers the display options `Device Information` and `Pending Operations`.

   + Device Information
     The left frame contains details of the drives such as model, size, etc., which are important if there are multiple disks in the system.
 It can be used to check whether the correct disk has been selected for formatting.